학술논문

 Abstract

-Scale invariance and self-similarity in physics provide a unified framework to classify phases of matter and dynamical properties of near-equilibrium systems.
-However, extending this framework to far-from-equilibrium quantum many-body systems and categorizing their dynamics have remained a major challenge in physics.
-Here, we report on the first classification of universal coarsening dynamics in a quenched two-dimensional ferromagnetic spinor Bose gas.
-We observe spatiotemporal scaling of spin correlation functions with distinguishable scaling exponents, $1/z=0.58(2)$ and $1/z=0.43(2)$, characteristic, respectively, of binary and diffusive fluids.
-We find the universality class of the coarsening dynamics are determined by the symmetry of the order parameters and the annihilation dynamics of the topological defects.
-These observations are in excellent agreement with many-body simulations.
-Our results represent a paradigmatic example of categorizing far-from-equilibrium dynamics in quantum many-body systems.
+Scale invariance and self-similarity in physics provide a unified framework to classify phases of matter and dynamical properties near equilibrium in both classical and quantum systems.
+This paradigm has been further extended to isolated many-body quantum systems driven far from equilibrium, where physical observables exhibit dynamical scaling with universal scaling exponents.
+Universal dynamics appear in a wide range of scenarios, including cosmology, quark-gluon matter, ultracold atoms, and quantum spin magnets.
+However, how universal dynamics depend on the symmetry of the underlying Hamiltonian in nonequilibrium systems remain an outstanding challenge.
+Here, we report on the classification of universal coarsening dynamics in a quenched two-dimensional ferromagnetic spinor Bose gas.
+We observe spatiotemporal scaling of spin correlation functions with distinguishable scaling exponents that characterize binary and diffusive fluids.
+The universality class of the coarsening dynamics is determined by the symmetry of the order parameter and the dynamics of the topological defects, such as domain walls and vortices.
+Our results provide a categorization of the universality classes of far from equilibrium quantum dynamics based on symmetry properties of the system.

 Comment: 7 pages, 5 figures, and supplemental materials